Mo-Pikiso17/taxi-trips/readme.md

 Function name            | Description
 ------------------------ | ---------------
 `totalTripCount` 		 | return the total number of trips made
-`findAllRegions` 		     |  find all the regions
+`findAllRegions` 		     |  find all the regions...get by foreign key
-`findTaxisForRegion` 	     |  find all the taxis for a given region - use region name as look up `findTripsByRegNumber` 	 |  Find all the trips made by a given taxi - use reg number as look up `findTripsByRegion` 	     |  Find all the trips made for a given region - use the region name as lookup `findIncomeByRegNumber`    |  List the income for each taxi - use reg number in this query
+`findTaxisForRegion` 	     |  find all the taxis for a given region - use region name as look up...get by foreign key `findTripsByRegNumber` 	 |  Find all the trips made by a given taxi - use reg number as look up `findTripsByRegion` 	     |  Find all the trips made for a given region - use the region name as lookup `findIncomeByRegNumber`    |  List the income for each taxi - use reg number in this query